tsarcasticx/Customize-NVChad-for-Python/README.md

 python3 -m venv nvim-venv #make sure you've installed the python3-venv
 ```
 2) After that, make sure that your Neovim version is 0.11 or above.
 If it isn't, you can reinstall it from the official site
+3) Also, make sure that you've installed [JetBrains Mono Nerd Fonts](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.4.0/JetBrainsMono.zip)
-3) Then, you can install this NVChad on your terminal:
+4) Then, you can install this NVChad on your terminal:
 ```sh
 git clone https://github.com/tsarcasticx/Costumize-NVChad-for-Python ~/.config/nvim
 sudo chown -R $USER:$USER ~/.config/nvim